UK Government’s National Food Strategy must prioritise plant-based food

 Labour’s planned new strategy should support healthy, sustainable food options

-“The long-term success of the food strategy requires that plant-based food is at the epicenter, ensuring that the food system is geared towards providing healthy, climate-friendly food for future generations which also boosts economic growth and productivity,” Marisa Heath, the PBFA’s CEO, said.
+“The long-term success of the food strategy requires that plant-based food is at the epicentre, ensuring that the food system is geared towards providing healthy, climate-friendly food for future generations which also boosts economic growth and productivity,” Marisa Heath, the PBFA’s CEO, said.

 “Promoting plant-based food, and tackling the overconsumption of meat and dairy, requires decisive action and Labour’s National Food Strategy offers the opportunity for that action to be taken,” Heath added.